utshomax/postman-docs/src/pages/docs/integrations/available-integrations/microsoft-power-automate.md

 ### Example monitor run results

-Use this example JSON schema to help you create [Post monitoring results](#send-monitor-run-results-in-microsoft-power-automate) integrations.
+Use this example JSON schema to help you create an integration that [posts monitoring results](#send-monitor-run-results-in-microsoft-power-automate).

 ```json
 {